 Andy Murray admits confidence is building as he reaches Moselle Open last eight

-The Scot had came through his first-round match against world number 26 Ugo Humbert
+The Scot had come through his first-round match against world number 26 Ugo Humbert.

 Andy Murray moved into the quarter-finals of the Moselle Open in Metz with a convincing 6-3 6-3 win over Vasek Pospisil.

-The Scot had came through his first-round match against world number 26 Ugo Humbert in three sets.
+The Scot had come through his first-round match against world number 26 Ugo Humbert in three sets.

 Murray – who suffered a low-key defeat in a Challenger in Rennes last week – broke Pospisil in the seventh game of the opening set, which he closed out as the Canadian failed to hold again.